most4f4/Agentic_AI_Assistant/README.md

 - **🧠 Reasoning Agent**: Uses GPT-4 to intelligently decide which tools to use
 - **💬 Conversational Context**: Understands follow-up questions and pronouns ("it", "that", "there")
 - **📄 Document Q&A (RAG)**: Upload PDFs, Word docs, or text files and ask questions with conversation history
-- **☁️ Cloud Storage (Optional)**: Save conversations to Firebase Firestore for persistence across sessions
+- **☁️ Cloud Storage**: Save conversations to Firebase Firestore for persistence across sessions
 - **🔍 Web Search**: Search for current information and news
 - **🌤️ Weather**: Get real-time weather for any city
 - **💱 Currency Converter**: Convert between major currencies